WordPress/openverse/documentation/general/contributing.md

 documentation may be missing.
 If you have doubts, ask on [#design channel](http://wordpress.slack.com/messages/design/) for clarification.
-If you discover new information that is yet to be documented, contributing this information back to the documentation is very much appreciated.
+If you discover new information that is yet to be documented, contributing this information back to the documentation is deeply appreciated.

 Once you are done and ready to share your idea, [create an issue with the `design` label and fill in the template](https://github.com/WordPress/openverse/issues/new?assignees=&labels=🖼️+aspect%3A+design%2C✨+goal%3A+improvement%2C+🚦+status%3A+awaiting+triage&template=feature_request.md&title=<Replace+this+with+actual+title>).